ASchoknecht/LS3/README.md

 The LS3 Java API can be used to query process models stored as PNML files.
 It is developed as part of a PhD thesis at the [Institute AIFB](http://www.aifb.kit.edu/web/Hauptseite/en) of the [Karlsruhe Institute of Technology](http://www.kit.edu/english/index.php) (KIT).
 As it is a research prototype, please reference it in your publications as described below.

 ### Code and Used Libraries
+An example on how to use the LS3 library can be found [here](https://github.com/ASchoknecht/LS3/wiki/LS3-Usage).
+An already compied version can be downloaded [here](http://butler.aifb.kit.edu/asc/LS3/LS3-1.0-jar-with-dependencies.jar).

 The code is stored as a maven project with pom.xml included for the external library dependencies.
 The following external libraries are used in the LS3 API:

 * [Stanford CoreNLP](http://stanfordnlp.github.io/CoreNLP/)